ChloeNotFound/CSE-_Course/README.md

 # CSE-_Course
 Hi.
 This is Chloe.
-Current undergraduate student in the University of Washington.
-Still applying to the CSE department👩‍💻.
+Current undergraduate student in the University of Washington Seattle.
+Love this university🥰 Still applying CSE as major.